 Cotic was founded, and is still owned by, Cy Turner.
 Cy is a degree qualified Chartered Mechanical Engineer with 18 years experience across the railway industry as well as in bicycle design.
 He's ridden bikes since a little after he could walk, and has ridden, raced and crashed more times and places than he cares to remember.
 In 2001, it was his desire for a modern steel trail hardtail which no one else made that led him to design the Soul.
 This went into production in 2003 and thus began the Cotic adventure!
 You can read more about what's happened since, in our first decade in business, here.

 Web and graphic design is by Kelvin Owers of Spittingcat.
 Kelvin is an integral part of the product development team as well as being responsible for all of Cotic's look and feel.
+If you notice anything missing, or misbehaving, on the website, feel free to let him know be email, or contact any of us here at Cotic, and we'll pass it on.

 Because we love where we live and work, we also support it.
 We work with local advocacy group Ride Sheffield to help improve access and conservation of the countryside and trails for mountain bikers.
 We also pledge a minimum of 0.5% of our turnover each year to local trail projects.
 So far we have co-funded a new pump track at Totley Hall Park, and are contributing to the Lady Cannings Trails Project Phase 1.